PKcheese/Understructure-AI/README.md

   --output-dir outputs/full_run
 ```

-This now also emits `structure_overlay.png` alongside the earlier gesture/structure exports.
+This now also emits `structure_overlay.png` (with capsule limbs shaded to imply cylinders) alongside the earlier gesture/structure exports.
+The OBJ output uses low-poly cylinders for limbs instead of simple lines.

 ## Under the hood